 - Multitasking ability contains a built-in internet protocol suite.

-- Only 10kb of RAM and 30 kb of ROM is needed to run this Operating system.
+- Only 10kb of RAM and 30 kb of ROM are needed to run this Operating system.

 - The core language of this operating system is C language.
-Before the real-time deployment of IoT products, a simulator called Cooja test each IoT product.
+Before the real-time deployment of IoT products, a simulator called Cooja tests each IoT product.

 - Both commercial and non-commercial purposes exist to use Contiki.